How to stop dealing with debt collectorsAug 30, 2021

 Pros and cons of a consumer proposal

-If you file a consumer proposal with a licensed Trustee in Bankruptcy, you can stop dealing with debt collectors.
+If you file a consumer proposal with a Licensed Insolvency Trustee you can stop dealing with debt collectors.
 This legally binding agreement will stop all harassing phone calls and threats of legal action.
 Here are some of the pros and cons of a consumer proposal:

-• A Trustee will negotiate with all your creditors so you only have to repay a portion of your debt
+• A Licensed Insolvency Trustee will negotiate with all your creditors so you only have to repay a portion of your debt

 • You do not have to surrender any assets to your creditors